 Elsevier eBook on VitalSource - Access Card

-Learn how to conduct a patient-centered health history and physical examination!
+Teach your students how to conduct a patient-centered health history and physical examination!
 Seidel's Guide to Physical Examination: An Interprofessional Approach, 10th Edition takes a uniquely interprofessional collaborative approach to health assessment, with a strong emphasis on lifespan considerations and differential diagnosis of unexpected findings.
 Each core chapter is organized into four sections — Anatomy and Physiology, Review of Related History, Examination and Findings, and Abnormalities — with lifespan content integrated into each area.
-Written by a team of nurse practitioners and physicians, this one-of-a-kind textbook uses evidence-based guidelines to help you master hands-on exam techniques as well as communication skills that build rapport and trust with the patient.
+Written by a team of nurse practitioners and physicians, this one-of-a-kind textbook uses evidence-based guidelines to help students master hands-on exam techniques as well as communication skills that build rapport and trust with the patient.

 - UNIQUE!
 Interprofessional collaborative approach is written by two advanced practice nurses and three physicians, providing balanced expertise in both pediatric and adult-geriatric health.

 - UNIQUE!
 Integrated lifespan content provides separate sections in each chapter for Infants and Children, Adolescents, Pregnant Patients, and Older Adults.